danielschifano/Basscss-boilerplate/README.md

-#Basscss Starter Project
+#Tealbook Prototype
-A boilerplate for web design project using awesome low-level CSS toolkit [Basscss](http://www.basscss.com).
-It has purpose for automated own personal workflow.
+A prototype using low-level CSS toolkit [Tachyons](http://tachyons.io/).

 #Docs
 Make sure that your development environment has Node.js installed.